 A bubble is a scenario when the stock prices of a particular sector or across sectors start to rise limitlessly.
 The Price/Earnings ratioPrice/Earnings RatioThe price to earnings (PE) ratio measures the relative value of the corporate stocks, i.e., whether it is undervalued or overvalued.
 It is calculated as the proportion of the current price per share to the earnings per share. crosses the all-time high, and the index reaches an all-time high.
 So all this put together is like a bubble as so much money has been poured into the market, and the market has crossed its intrinsic value by many folds.
 At this moment, single negative news causes panic and the whole bubble bursts.
 This bubble burst leads to this crash.

 #5 – Change Of Government

-Investors invest in countries with a strong and ethical government.
+Investors invest in countries with strong and ethical governments.
 If there is a change in the government and the new government is not liked by the investors.
 Then there will be a panic, and the market may crash.

 #6 – Scams

 There have been crashes in stock markets due to scams several times.
 Scams lower the confidence that investors have in the economy.
 It creates a tremendous negative impact and can lead to crashes that may take several months to recover.

 The outbreak of a Global Pandemic such as the CoronaVirus (Covid-19) that spreads much faster than anticipated causes uncertainties in the investor market as countries take measures to prevent this disease from spreading further.
 Such a pandemic causes fear and distrust leading to stock market crashes.